woodgilber/GeoCore/README.md

 ### Results

 A brief summary of the results can be found in the `results.ipynb` notebook.
-At the beginning I use the model that performed the best for me, but based on randomness and changes to the yaml file you might need to select a different model.
+At the beginning of the notebook I load the model that performed the best for me, but based on randomness and changes to the yaml file you might need to select a different model.

 ## Citing
 `GeoCore` was developed by [Zanskar Geothermal and Minerals](https://www.zanskar.com/).